-Fig. 2.
-DOCter Impact-Echo in progress.
+Figure 2.
+DOCter Impact-Echo testing in progress.

-The MIRA ultrasonic-echo tomographer principle [4].
+1.2 The MIRA ultrasonic-echo tomographer principle (Hoegh et al, 2011)

 MIRA is a portable instrument based on the ultrasonic pulse-echo method using transmitting and receiving transducers in a "pitch-catch" configuration.
-One set of transducer sends out a Shear Wave pulse and all other sets of transducer receive the reflected pulse.
+One set of transducers sends out a shear wave pulse and all other sets of transducers receive the reflected pulse.
 The time from the start of the pulse until the arrival of the echo is measured.
-For a known Shear Wave speed, Cs, the depth of the reflecting interface can be calculated.
-The instrument itself measures automatically the Shear Wave speed.
+For a known shear wave speed, Cs, the depth of the reflecting interface can be calculated.
+The instrument itself measures automatically the shear wave speed.